ZiggyCreatures/FusionCache/docs/Timeouts.md

 There are different types of timeouts available and it may be useful to know them.

-:bulb: For a complete example of how to use them and what results you can achieve there's the [:trophy: Step By Step](StepByStep.md) guide.
+:bulb: For a complete example of how to use them and what results you can achieve there's the [:woman_teacher: Step By Step](StepByStep.md) guide.
 ## Factory Timeouts

 Sometimes your data source (database, webservice, etc) is overloaded, the network is congested or something else bad is happening and the end result is things start to get **:snail: very slow** to get a fresh piece of data.